 In general CMRS mobiles receive their frequency and power information from base stations.
 In bands where there are special interference issues, such as satellite systems or federal systems, it may be necessary to have initial contact between the mobile and the base station to be on an “order wire” channel in a band that is exclusively CMRS in order to verify if spectrum in the higher band is available at that location and only use the higher band in the mobile unit when interference free access is verified by the base station that has knowledge of the mobile’s location as well as the non CMRS users that might be affected.
+However, such approaches would be awkward and would make investments difficult.
+A better approach would be to institute spectrum masks and simple guard band requirements that are more cautious in locations where interference is possible.
+By having flexible guard bands, spectrum holders could simply determine alternate coverage/deployment strategies using smaller, albeit still much larger than today, swaths of spectrum in sensitive locations.